-Cervical cancer diagnosis sounds like a death sentence to many in Kenya, though the cancer is among the most treatable.
+Cervical cancer is a malignant malady threat with over half a million reported cases globally leading to over 200,000 deaths yearly, though it is among the most treatable.
 It's crucially also almost totally vaccine-preventable.
 The fourth most common cancer among women worldwide, cervical cancer is the second most prevalent in Kenya, trailing only behind breast cancer.
 However, with 5,200 fatalities annually, it's the primary cause of cancer-related deaths in the country, claiming approximately nine Kenyan women's lives each day.
 In many developing nations, the public health goals that can help prevent and control the spread of cancer among potential patients include, absolute adherence to vaccination, regular cervical screening and treatment arrangement [7].
 However, they are not 100 percent effective and the disease prevalence remains high.
-Therefore, maximum protection against HPV may help prevent the rapid progression of the cervical cancer infection especially in scarce resource setting where treatment is not readily available.
+In resource-limited settings, prevention measures may be more viable than treatment due to high costs.
 Protection involves limiting exposure to risk factors that can lead to HPV infection.
-The most important and widely contributing risk factor is longterm use of oral contraceptives.
+The most important and widely contributing risk factor is long-term use of oral contraceptives.
 If oral contraceptives are used by girls at the same time having first sexual intercourse before the age of 17 years, this may increase the risk of cervical cancer more.
 These two risks are associated with high hormone levels and thus exaggerating the progression of cervical cancer.
 Other risk factors include; Sexual history (becoming sexually active at a young age especially younger than 18 years old, having many sexual partners, having one partner who is considered high risk), smoking, having a weakened immune system, having multiple full-term pregnancies, economic status and having a diet low in fruits and vegetables [8].